Pussy (Rammstein song): Lyrics

 The lyrics are partially in English and deal with sex tourism with lines like "Alleine in das Ausland fahren" ("drive alone to a foreign country") and "I can't get laid in Germany".
-A mention of the Autobahn and the seemingly nonsensical line "Reise, Reise, Fahrvergnügen", are a reference to appearances of German culture in American commercialism (the latter from a Volkswagen advertising campaign, the former from one of Rammstein's own previous albums).
+A mention of the Autobahn and the seemingly nonsensical line "Reise, Reise, Fahrvergnügen" are a reference to appearances of German culture in American commercialism (the latter from a Volkswagen advertising campaign, the former from one of Rammstein's own previous albums).
 Together, these aspects of the song create a contrast between the sexual mores of German society and that of America.

 Live performances

 "Pussy" debuted live, as most of Rammstein's songs, during fan exclusive concerts held in Berlin in October 2009.
 "Pussy" was the last song of the main set of the Liebe ist für alle da tour, and continues to be in the Made in Germany tour.
+The song was dropped temporarily from the setlist in the middle of the 2023 leg of the Rammstein Stadium Tour due to sexual assault allegations against singer Till Lindemann.